SunnyCat2013/lizhenyang.github.io/posts/leetcode/weeks/notes.md

 Given two regions region1, region2, find out the smallest region that contains both of them.

-If you are given regions r1, r2 and r3 such that r1 includes r3, it is guaranteed there is no r2 such that r2 includes r3.
+If you are given regions r1, r2 and r3 such that r1 includes r3, it is guaranteed there is no r2 such that r2 includes r3.（r1/r2 不相交呗）

 It's guaranteed the smallest region exists.